-Change up your breakfast routine with an Acorn Squash Breakfast Bowl.
-By prepping the acorn squash ahead of time, you have a quick and simple healthy breakfast.
-Gluten-free, vegan-friendly and you can sub a couple of ingredients to make paleo too.
+Change up your breakfast routine with a sweet and savory Acorn Squash Breakfast Bowl.
+By prepping the acorn squash ahead of time, you have a quick and simple healthy breakfast that’s perfect for meal prep.
+Vegan friendly and Gluten-Free.

 - small acorn squash –about 1lb